phonegap/phonegap-docs/docs/2-tutorials/2-develop/hybrid-ios-app.html.md

 8. We are now done working with the Storyboard and UI.
 In this step we’ll need to add some code handling for this new table by updating the
 `MyTableViewController` header and class.

-  We’ll use an array to manage the items for the table and name the array variable bookmarks.
+  We will use an array to manage the items for the table and name the array variable bookmarks.
 To support the new array variable, we’ll first need to define it as a property in the `MyTableViewController.h` header file.

     @property (nonatomic,strong) NSMutableArray* bookmarks;

   Next open the **MyTableViewController.m** class and make the following changes:

-  Add this new method above the `viewDidLoad` method to initialize the bookmarks array:
+  * Add this new method above the `viewDidLoad` method to initialize the bookmarks array:

          - (instancetype)initWithCoder:(NSCoder *)aDecoder {
              self = [super initWithCoder:aDecoder];